Yitzhak Yosef: Rabbinic career

 Yosef's term as Chief Rabbi was extended twice from its original expected end in August 2023.
 After leaving the Chief Rabbinate, Yosef joined the Moetzet Chachmei HaTorah, the council of Rabbis which is the ultimate decision-making body in the Shas political party.
+Yosef was recognized as the Nasi (spiritual leader) of Shas and the Moetzet Chachmei Hatorah in August 2026.

 Controversies

 2016

 In March 2016 Yosef called for religious Jews to keep their children away from secular or traditional members of their family because they could be a negative influence.